aurora-a-k-a-lightning/lightning-yoga-api-hack/README.md

 ### Quirks about http-server

-- If you do not see changes in your application after editing a file, so a hard reload in the browser (ctr + f5 or cmd + f5).
+- If you do not see changes in your application after editing a file, so a hard reload in the browser (ctrl + f5 or cmd + f5).